 Under the Competition in Contracting Act (CICA), the overriding mandate is for “full and open competition” in government procurements.
-When or services are obtained through the use of competitive procedures. under 41 USC 3301(a)(1), many contractors find that solicitations are sometimes targeted to certain groups of contractors and often designated as sole source awards unlawfully.
+When or services are obtained through the use of competitive procedures. under 41 USC 3301(a)(1), many contractors find that solicitations are sometimes targeted to certain groups of contractors and often designated as sole source government contracts awards unlawfully.
 This could potentially violate the full and open competition requirements.

-when it comes to sole source justification posting requirements, agencies have the authority to conduct noncompetitive procurements for single source justification and approval (J&A) for Sole Source Contract Awards in specific limited circumstances.
+when it comes to sole source justification posting requirements, agencies have the authority to conduct noncompetitive procurements for single source justification and approval (J&A) for Sole Source Government Contract Awards in specific limited circumstances.
 41 USC 3304(a).

 Government’s Single Source Justification Requirement